More than 200,000 British Columbians had their say and more than 90 per cent agreed: it’s time for the province to scrap bi-annual time changes.

 “[Our government] will continue to monitor similar debates in neighbouring jurisdictions,” Horgan said, “keeping in mind the wide-ranging impacts.
 We want to make sure we consider every implication in determining what is right for B.C.”

-However, Larson said she hoped that the overwhelming support for a permanent switch to Daylight Saving Time in B.C. could allow the province to adopt the change, thus encouraging west coast states to quicken their own implementation of the change.
+However, Larson said she hoped that the overwhelming support for a permanent switch to Daylight Saving Time in B.C. could allow the province to adopt the change first, thus encouraging west coast states to quicken their switches to the new time regime.